eddyerburgh/notes/docs/distributed-systems/distributed-systems.md

 **Scalability** is the ability of a system to scale.
 It's an important design goal for developers of distributed systems.

 "A service is said to be scalable if when we increase the resources in a system, it results in increased performance in a manner proportional to resources added" {% cite a-word-on-scalability %}.

+The **thundering herd problem** occurs when a large number of processes are waiting on an event and are woken up when the event happens.
+All woken events attempt to handle the event but (usually) only one will win.
+This can cause severe performance issues.

 In order to remain scalable, you need to remove bottlenecks in a system.
 A server can become a bottleneck for multiple reasons: